-- have the knowledge and experience and are capable of evaluating the merits of a proposed transaction with a value of at least US\$100,000. - High net worth persons (as defined in the SIB Law) meaning individuals with a net worth of at least US\$1 million or any person with total assets of at least US\$5 million. - Entities in which all the investors are sophisticated or high net worth persons. - Exempted or ordinary non-resident Cayman Islands companies, LLCs, or any director or officer of the same acting in such capacity. - Overseas companies registered as foreign companies in the Cayman Islands, or any director or officer of the same acting in such capacity. - Any Cayman Islands LLC, exempted, ordinary non-resident or foreign company acting as general partner of a Cayman Islands exempted limited partnership, or any director or officer of the same acting in such capacity. - The trustee of any Cayman Islands exempted trust.
+- Sophisticated persons (as defined in the SIB Law) (see Question 4). - High net worth persons (as defined in the SIB Law) (see Question 4). - Entities in which all the investors are sophisticated or high net worth persons. - Exempted or ordinary non-resident Cayman Islands companies, LLCs, or any director or officer of the same acting in such capacity. - Overseas companies registered as foreign companies in the Cayman Islands, or any director or officer of the same acting in such capacity. - Any Cayman Islands LLC, exempted, ordinary non-resident or foreign company acting as general partner of a Cayman Islands exempted limited partnership, or any director or officer of the same acting in such capacity. - The trustee of any Cayman Islands exempted trust.